 Governor and First Lady Haslam Host “Tennessee’s Home for the Holidays”

-NASHVILLE – Governor Bill Haslam and First Lady Crissy Haslam today opened the Tennessee Residence for the third annual “Tennessee’s Home for the Holidays” open house, an event inviting all Tennesseans to tour the holiday decorations at the executive residence during the first two weeks in December.
+NASHVILLE – Governor and First Lady Haslam will host their second annual “Tennessee’s Home for the Holidays,” an Open House event available to all Tennesseans to tour the holiday decorations at the executive residence during the first two weeks in December.

-Open house tours at the Tennessee Residence will be held Monday through Saturday, December 2-14.
+Open home tours at the Tennessee Residence will be held Monday through Friday, December 3-14 and on Saturday, December 8.
 For more information about “Tennessee’s Home for the Holidays,” please visit www.tn.gov/firstlady.